 As is the case with the steroid-hormone precursor DHEA, pregnenolone levels decline with age.
-Many physicians and scientists believe that replacement of pregnenolone to youthful levels is an important step in the treatment of aging and symptoms of aging.
-Pregnenolone may be one of the most important hormones because it seems to have a balancing effect.
+Many physicians and scientists believe that the replacement of pregnenolone to youthful levels is an essential step in the treatment of aging and symptoms of aging.
+Pregnenolone may be one of the most critical hormones because it seems to have a balancing effect.
 It is a precursor to many other hormones and may be able to bring the levels of other hormones up or down as needed.

 Other benefits of pregnenolone may include stress reduction and increased resistance to effects of stress, improvement of mood and energy, reduced symptoms of PMS and menopause, improved immunity, and repair of myelin sheaths.